citta-lab/react/README.md

 33. Splice vs Splice : we can copy the object using `slice()` however we can remove element inside an array using `Splice()`.
 So often we use splice on an array to create new array and splice on the new array to removed the element.
 This avoids `mutating` the original array.
 34. Why do we need `key` property while rendering the DOM ? : If we don't mention the `key` while rendering list of components then react will always re-render the whole list and compare with the virtual dom.
 However if we use `key` property in the list then react will only render the components associated with the key and hence the computational work is less.
 35. Using `index` vs `id` in KEY: Typically index is always part of the list and any alteration to the data-set will result in change in `index` so it is not really unique with respect to React.
 So having / using `id` of an element helps the React much better.
 Example: `<BuildingHome key={eachHome.id} name={eachHome.name} price={eachHome.price}/>`is bette than using key like `<BuildingHome key={index} name={eachHome.name} price={eachHome.price}/>`.
+36. Make use of `PureComponent` only if the we have very minimal `props` or `state` change in the parent component so we can compare the props o state before rendering otherwise use `Component`.
+37. Higher Order Components can be used to wrap the JSX code instead of using / creating `<div>` elements in the return function.
+But from React 16.2 we can use `Fragments` instead of Higher Order Component which coverts to higher order components once compiled.
+Example: `return(<div>.....</div>)` can we written using higher order component as `return( <Aux>.....</Aux>)` and the same thing can be written using fragments as `return (<> ....</>)`

 ### Deep Dive